-Bali Tourist Tax 2025: All You Need To Know About February’s New Charge
+Bali Tourist Tax 2025: All You Need To Know About Bali’s New Tax

 5000 Indonesian rupiah bills lies in big pile Rich life conceptual background

-From the 14th of February, 2024, there will be a new tourist tax on all arrivals in Indonesia, for tourism purposes, and that means paying 150,000 IDR (roughly $14-$15 AUD depending on the exchange rate) for each person entering the country.
+From the 14th of February, 2024, there was a new tourist tax on all arrivals in Bali, Indonesia, for tourism purposes, and that means paying 150,000 IDR (roughly $14-$15 AUD depending on the exchange rate) for each person entering the country.

 The Love Bali Website